NSTiwari/Virtual-Try-On-Imagen3/README.md

 # Virtual Try On with Imagen3
-This repository is an implementation of virtually trying on different outfits by inpainting using Imagen 3 model.
+This repository is an implementation of virtually trying on different outfits by image editing and inpainting using Imagen 3 model.

 ## Pipeline
 <img src="https://github.com/NSTiwari/Virtual-Try-On-Imagen3/blob/main/assets/Imagen3_Pipeline.png"/>